-Puerto Rico has an extensive night life, especially in cities like San Juan, where music, dancing, and food can be found on a nightly basis.
+Puerto Rico has extensive nightlife, especially in cities like San Juan, where music, dancing, and food can be found on a nightly basis.
+Its wide range of accommodations is enjoyed by tourists as well, including green accommodations and luxury resorts.
 But Puerto Rico is also known for its bioluminescent bays, which offer truly unique experiences, as well as other night recreational activities you might not have known existed.
 So if you feel like getting out of your hotel at night, get out and find out what else there is!

 1. See the wonders of a bioluminescent bay

 Puerto Rico is home to three bioluminescent bays: Laguna Grande (in Fajardo), Mosquito Bay (in Vieques), and La Parguera (in Lajas).
-Mosquito Bay is the brightest bioluminescent bay, and kayaking through the glowing waters is one of the most surreal experiences you could ever have.
+Mosquito Bay is the brightest bioluminescent bay, and water sports like kayaking through the glowing waters are some of the most surreal experiences you could ever have.

 In Fajardo, there are kayaking tours as well, and there’s also a tour given by Las Cabezas Nature Reserve.
 This tour consists of a trip to El Faro, the Fajardo lighthouse, to do some epic stargazing on the lighthouse deck and learn about bioluminescence, the bioluminescent organisms in the bay, and light pollution and its effect on bioluminescence.
 After the presentation, a guide will take you through the mangrove swamp boardwalks, where you are given a long pole to swirl the water with.
 The less light there is, the more likely you’ll see a glow, trailing your pole.
 I recommend going on a moonless night.